mrsiesta/reddit_music_collector/README.md

  * Check if the submission is for a new track and aggregate it's score
  * Weed out negatively scored content
  * Automatically download new tracks from youtube
- * Update the track metadata to include community score
- * Generate a youtube playlist

 Configuration
 =============